shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

   }, {
     name: 'ariaHaspopup',
     required: 'CSButtonDropdown',
-    types: ['boolean'],
+    types: 'boolean',
   }
 ]
 ```

 The name attribute contains the name of the prop in question as defined in code.

-The types attribute is an array of strings, each containing a single primitive type the property can take on (e.g. `types: ['string', 'number']`) .
-If the type is not a data type per se, but a literal string, it is important to encompass it in single quotes to indicate that (e.g. `types: ['\'default\'', '\'1rem\'']`).
+The types attribute is a string or an array of strings, each containing a single primitive type the property can take on (e.g. `types: ['string', 'number']`) .
+If the type is not a data type per se, but a literal string, it is important to write it as a template literal to indicate that (e.g. ``types: [`'default'`, `'1rem'`]``).

 When a prop is typechecked with a custom type, the custom types attribute should be used.
-It holds an array containing data about the values the custom type can take on.
-It holds the name attribute and the types attribute, corresponding to the ones found a level above.
+It holds an object or an array containing data about the values the custom type can take on.
+It holds the name and the types, corresponding to the ones described above.

 If the prop is required, the required attribute should be set to `true`.
-When wanting to show a relationship between a prop and its ancestor, the required attribute can be set to the code name of that ancestor in order to indicate that the prop is obtained by inheritance.
+When wanting to show a relationship between a prop and its component's ancestor, the required attribute can be set to the code name of that ancestor in order to indicate that the prop is obtained by inheritance.
 It should be completely omitted otherwise.

 If an implicit default value exists, it should be noted in the default attribute.
 The default value does not have to be defined as a default prop explicitly to be shown in the table.
 The table can include default values as set in CSS or JS conditioning as well.